WHO WE ARE

 Brian McGrath, Research Chair in Urban Design at the School of Constructed Environments, Parsons The New School for Design.
 Founder and Principal of Urban-Interface, LLC, an urban design consultancy fusing expertise in architecture, ecology and social media.
 McGrath is also a principle researcher in the Baltimore Ecosystem Study, a National Science Foundation’s Long Term Ecological Research, where he leads the Urban Design Working Group.

-William Morrish, Professor of Urban Ecologies at the School of Design Strategies, Parson The New School for Design.
+William Morrish, Professor of Urban Ecologies at the School of Design Strategies, Parsons The New School for Design.
 Morrish was previously Dean at Parsons School of Constructed Environments.
 He also held the Elwood R. Quesada Chair in Architecture, Landscape Architecture, and Urban Planning at the University of Virginia, where he taught and led research in the areas of sustainable urban infrastructure, new housing models, and global urbanization and climate change.

 Mary R. Watson, Executive Dean, Schools of Public Engagement, and Associate Professor of Management at Milano, and former Chair of the graduate programs in Organizational Change and Nonprofit Management.
 In 2009 she received The New School’s Distinguished University Teaching Award.
 Watson earned her PhD in organization studies from Vanderbilt University.